Research & Projects

 Characterizing the mechanism of mutant kinases in vascular anomalies

+Vascular anomalies result from abnormal development of the vascular system and present as congenital soft tissue masses that can be highly disfiguring and cause significant morbidity including pain, infection, and even death.
+These patients have very limited treatment options.
+Historically, vascular anomalies were thought of as a completely separate disease from cancer, but we've learned that the same activating mutations found in cancer are also found in vascular anomalies.
 Our research seeks to understand the mechanisms by which mutant kinases drive the development of vascular anomalies with the goal of advancing kinase-directed therapy for these conditions.
-Historically, vascular anomalies were thought of as a completely separate disease from cancer, but we've learned that the same activating mutations found in cancer are also found in vascular anomalies.
 We develop tissue culture models of vascular anomalies expressing these mutant proteins to study the signaling and define new therapeutic targets for our patients.
 Our projects are directly informed by our patients and the mutations we find in their vascular anomalies.

 Characterizing kinase VUSs

-An important focus of our lab is to develop and implement a rigorous, quantitative computational method to identify activating, drug-sensitive mutations in kinases in collaboration with our computational biology colleagues in the Jacobson Laband the Mobley Lab.
-This method will be based on molecular dynamics (MD), a computational method that simulates the movement of atoms and molecules based on Newton’s laws of motion.
-Accomplishing this goal will create a new computational pipeline for predicting if kinase VUSs are activating and sensitive to kinase inhibitors.
+An important focus of our lab is to identify activating, drug-sensitive mutations in kinases, thus we have partnered with the Jacobson Lab and the Mobley Lab to develop and implement a rigorous, quantitative computational method while the Apsel Winger lab carries out the experimental validation.
+This method will be based on molecular dynamics (MD), a computational method carried out by our collaborators that simulates the movement of atoms and molecules based on Newton’s laws of motion.
+Our goal is to create a new computational pipeline for predicting if kinase VUSs are activating and sensitive to kinase inhibitors.
 We are grateful to our funders in the Bachrach Family Foundation and TeamConnor Childhood Cancer Foundation for supporting this work.

 We have demonstrated the feasibility of applying this method to patient-derived mutations.
 One of our teenage patients with refractory acute lymphoblastic leukemia had a VUS in the oncogenic kinase PDGFRA, PDGFRA D842N.
 We used MD-based free energy calculations to predict PDGFRA D842N was activating, guiding the decision to treat with a PDGFR inhibitor in combination with chemotherapy, which put this patient into remission (Paolino et al, 2023).
 We are expanding this type of work to characterize additional mutations in PDGFRA as well as mutations in other medically relevant kinases, such as FLT3, KIT, RET, and others (Sandoval-Perez et al, 2022).